Linuxfabrik/lfops/roles/duplicity/README.md

 Subkeys:

 * `path`: Mandatory, string.
 Path to the folder to be backed up.
 * `divide`: Optional, boolean.
-Defaults to `False`.
+Defaults to `false`.
 Whether to split a large directory at its first level to perform parallel backups.
 Imagine a computer with 4 processor cores and the folder `data` containing 100 files and folders.
-If `divide` is set to `True`, `duba` will start and control 5 duplicate processes at once to speed up the backup process by almost a factor of 5.
+If `divide` is set to `true`, `duba` will start and control 5 duplicate processes at once to speed up the backup process by almost a factor of 5.
 * `excludes`: Optional, list.
 Defaults to `[]`.
 List of patterns that should not be included in the backup for this `path`.

 Default: